Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 In other words, the setup should be able to perform linting and/or formatting tasks, run the test suites, generate coverage reports & upload the report to CodeCov.
 And those were the tasks, the setup **should have at the minimum**.
 Hence, the principles of minimalism were kept in mind.

-I also assume most projects are hosted on GitHub repositories so the setup works **ONLY** with [GitHub Actions][GitHub Actions Docs].
-And in case you're looking to use other CI/CD platforms like [Travis CI][Travis CI Landing Page]/[CircleCI][CircleCI Landing Page], then you might want to look elsewhere.
+I also assume most projects are hosted on GitHub repositories so the setup works **ONLY** with [GitHub Actions][github actions docs].
+And in case you're looking to use other CI/CD platforms like [Travis CI][travis ci landing page]/[CircleCI][circleci landing page], then you might want to look elsewhere.

 That said, you can copy the code snippets shared below in an aptly named `<NAME-OF-THE-WORKFLOW>.yml` under the `.github` directory of your project.
 For example, I usually name the file like `test_suite.yml`.
 GitHub can identify your workflow files from there automatically.
 Once you push your commits to the remote repository, the workflow should initiate then.
 You can access it at `https://github.com/<GITHUB-USERNAME>/<PROJECT-NAME>/actions?query=workflow%3A%22Test+Suite%22`.